 The Emotional Side of Celiac Disease Nobody Talks About

 This post may contain affiliate links.
+As an Amazon Associate, Check Gluten earns from qualifying purchases.
 Please read our disclosure policy.

-Grief, isolation, anxiety around food, feeling like a burden โ celiac's emotional toll is real.
+Grief, isolation, anxiety around food, feeling like a burden β celiac's emotional toll is real.
 You're not dramatic.
 You're not alone.
 Here's how to cope.

 Want to save this recipe?